vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 #### Raw distribution

-This variant would match the current shape of `Distribution` where the raw samples are stored, which includes the sample value and the sample rate.
+The `Raw` variant would match the current shape of `Distribution` where the raw samples are stored, which includes the sample value and the sample rate.
 This variant is used for sources where the sample value comes in directly (such as StatsD histograms) or use cases like the `log_to_metric` transform, where the value is also coming directly from a log event.

-#### Fixed histograms
+#### Histograms

-This variant would be the spiritual successor to `AggregatedHistogram`, where we have a true histogram (bucketed values) but the number of buckets, and the bucket sizes, are fixed.
+The `Histogram` variant would be the spiritual successor to `AggregatedHistogram`, where we have a true histogram (bucketed values) but the number of buckets, and the bucket sizes, are fixed.
 While a DDSketch can be decomposed into its individual buckets, such that we could theoretically use a DDSketch to emit a Prometheus-capable aggregated histogram, we have no mechanism to store the